 Campers are welcome to enjoy a gourmet dinner, accompanied by premium Australian wines, at the licensed restaurant or to just relax by the bar in the evenings.
 Dinner reservations are essential.
 Dinner is often followed by a free presentation on the AWC conservation programs at Mornington.
 Coffee and cake is available all day.

 A visitor information area is situated near the bush restaurant where guests can learn about the local mammal populations and the diverse ecosystems of the region.

-To discover Mornington, travel along the Gibb River Road to the signposted turnoff.
+To discover Mornington by road, travel along the Gibb River Road to the signposted turnoff.
 The distance to Wilderness Camp from the following is:

 The Wilderness Camp has an all weather 1,100 m airstrip (S. 17.31.40 E. 126.07.12, elevation 670 ft, parking and windsock at SW corner – 2 NM east of the camp).
 Charter flights to Mornington Sanctuary are available from Broome (1 hour 40 minutes), Kununurra (1 hour 20 minutes), Halls Creek (1 hour) or Fitzroy Crossing (30 minutes).
 Contact air charter companies for prices and details – if required, we can suggest suitable operators.